Adding the Theme

 CSS Save Method: You can define the CSS saving method from here.
 Selecting Header will save CSS in the header and selecting File System will save CSS in a separate file.

-Cache: This option requires only a single click to clean WP Page Builder cache and synchronize the built-in blocks with server.
+Cache: This option requires only a single click to clean WP Page Builder cache and synchronize the built-in blocks with the server.

 And don’t forget to hit “Save Changes” if you ever made any change to the settings unless it will not work.